radiantlogic-v8/documentation-eoc/documentation/environments/applications/backup-and-restore/backup-restore-overview.md

 You can create backups manually by selecting **Backup** or schedule an automated backup workflow by selecting the gear icon.

-For details on creating manual environment backups and restoring backups, see the [create a backup](create-backup.md) guide.
+For details on creating manual backups and restoring backups, see the [create a backup](create-backup.md) guide.
 For details on scheduling automated environment backups, see the [schedule a backup](schedule-backup.md) guide.

 ![image description](Media/backup-button.png)